LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 * `keytool -importcert -keystore key.jks -storepass Password -alias libertyop -file libertyOP.cer -noprompt`

 ### 5.3.3 Advertise the OAuth endpoints via fhir-server-config
-To configure the FHIR Server to advertise the OpenID Connect and OAuth 2.0 endpoints of the providers, specify the following values in the default fhir-server-config.json file:
+To configure the FHIR Server to advertise the OpenID Connect and OAuth 2.0 endpoints of the providers, provide values for at least the following properties in the default fhir-server-config.json file:
-* `fhirServer/security/oauth/regUrl`
 * `fhirServer/security/oauth/authUrl`
 * `fhirServer/security/oauth/tokenUrl`